SCLW/Circuitry-Based-Sound/readme.md

 #### CD4051

-CD4051 is a switch in a single pole octal throw configuration with three binary control inputs for setting the contacts.
+The CD4051 is an analog switch configured as a single-pole, 8-throw (SP8T) multiplexer with three binary control inputs for selecting the active channel.